nunuf/crypto-gold/README.md

 # crypto-gold
-This project is a single page application that provides information and reports from the virtual trade world
+This project is a Single Page Application that provides information and reports from the virtual trade world.
+Using JQuery, AJAX, Promise, async & await, localStorage and Bootstrap.